regedarek/wifiname-api/API.md

 ```

 You can retrieve the closest 20 pinned contents, plus the 20 most recent pins
-from anywhere in the world by posting these attributes:
+from anywhere in the world with these attributes:

 * ``lat``: Latitude of the requested position.
 * ``long``: Latitude of the requested position.
-* ``device_mac``: MAC of the device that's doing the pinning.
+* ``device_mac``: MAC of the device that's doing the request.

 #### Example